Earlier today I read a report about a Pro-Life Congress last week in Santa Ana.

-The essence of his message is extremely powerful, and – as you will see in a moment – it is embedded into Jewish tradition as far back back as the revelation at Mount Sinai over 3,300 years ago.
+The essence of his message is extremely powerful, and – as you will see in a moment – it is embedded in Jewish tradition as far back as the revelation at Mount Sinai over three thousand years ago.

-We are all familiar with the concept of Humanism, an ideal that governs much of the social policies prevalent in modern-day western society.
+We are all familiar with the concept of Humanism, an ideal that governs much of the social policy prevalent in modern-day western society.

-Humanists define their beliefs as an outlook that attaches prime importance to the human rather than the Divine, or supernatural, matters.
-In other words a humanist believes that if we focus on God it will distract us from creating a caring society where there is justice for all, and due consideration for the needs of others.
+Humanists define their beliefs as an outlook that attaches superior importance to the human rather than to Divine, or supernatural, matters.
+In other words, a humanist believes that if we focus on God it will simply distract us from creating a caring society where there is justice for all, and due consideration for the needs of others.